exercism/v3/docs/concept-exercises.md

 - The order of authors and contributors is not significant and has no meaning.
 - If you are forking an exercise, do not reference original authors or contributors.
 Just ensure that `forked_from` is correct.
+- While not common, it _is_ possible to fork from multiple exercises.
 - `language_versions` is a free-form string that tracks are free to use and interpret as they like.

 ## Code files